TYPO3-extensions/sphinx/Documentation/Index.rst

 	:Rendered:
 		|today|

-	The content of this document is related to TYPO3
+	The content of this document is related to TYPO3, a GNU/GPL CMS/Framework available from `www.typo3.org <http://www.typo3.org/>`_.

-	\- a GNU/GPL CMS/Framework available from `www.typo3.org <http://www.typo3.org/>`_
+	**Table of Contents**

 .. toctree::
 	:maxdepth: 5